 How to Get to Kibera from Nairobi

 - Uber- The ride from downtown costs just a few dollars.
 Your driver will drop you off right in the center of the neighborhood.
 This is probably the most stress-free way to get to Kibera.
-My friends and I took an Uber from our hostel on Milimani road.
+My friends and I took an Uber from our hostel on Milimani Road.
 Our driver seemed to think we were crazy for going and didn’t seem too happy about driving us there, but he did it anyway.
 The roads entering the slum are rough and crowded.
 He gave us his number so we could call him to pick us up but he didn’t answer when we wanted to return.

 - Taxi- You can simply flag down a cab and tell the driver that you want to go to Kibera.
 Be sure to bargain hard with the driver.
 Some drivers won’t budge on price and some simply don’t want to take their cars over the rough roads in Kibera.
 If that happens, just find one that actually wants the fare.

-What to do once you arrive in Kibera
+What to Do Once You Arrive in Kibera

 Next, you can begin just wondering around.
 Dirt roads and paths wind throughout the whole neighborhood.
 Some are busy and full of people, traffic, and businesses.
 Some are quiet and residential.
 You’ll see children playing with homemade toys and people going about their lives doing laundry, cooking, etc.

 Tip: While wandering around, try not to be too intrusive.
 People are just living their lives.
 It’s best not to bother them.
 Try not to take too many photos or loiter around too much.
-The locals don’t like it, which is understandable.
+The local people don’t like it, which is understandable.
 I don’t like random people nosing around my home either.

 - Don’t stay too long- The longer you say, the more risk you expose yourself to.
 You can get a good feel for the area in just a couple of hours.
 There is no need to spend a full day here.

 - Respect everyone- Don’t go around pointing a camera everywhere and acting like a stereotypical tourist.
 Treat the area like any other neighborhood.
 Generally, the people living here are friendly but they could get aggressive if they feel that you are invading their privacy.
 Some people are embarrassed to live in the slum.
 They do not want to be photographed.

 - Don’t get lost- There doesn’t seem to be any urban planning going on in Kibera.
 Streets and paths go in all directions.
 It would be pretty easy to get lost if you aren’t paying attention to where you are going.
 If you do get lost, try to walk uphill so you can reorient yourself with the land.